 - 2. If a complaint of child maltreatment is filed against any owner/operator, employee or other person in a child care center, the Child Care Licensing Specialist shall evaluate the risk to children and determine the suitability of the person(s) to supervise, be left alone with children, have disciplinary control over children or remain in the center during hours of care until the allegations have been determined true or unsubstantiated.
 (Pending the evaluation of risk to children by the Child Care Licensing Unit, the person(s) alleged shall not be left alone with children.) - 3.
 If corrective action is appropriate, the facility shall require all employees who have had a founded report of child maltreatment to follow the corrective action plan specified by the Child Care Licensing Unit.
 Corrective action measures may vary from relevant training to reassignment or termination.
-Failure to comply with corrective action plans may constitute grounds for adverse action against the license - 4.
+Failure to comply with corrective action plans may constitute grounds for adverse action against the license. - 4.
 The statewide Child Maltreatment "Hot Line" and the Child Care Licensing Central Office number shall be posted in a conspicuous place in the child care facility.
-The "Hot Line" number is 1-800-482-5964 and the Licensing Central Office number is (501) 682-8590 or toll free 1-800-445-3316 a.
-Each applicant to own or operate a childcare facility initial application only b.
-Each employee who has not been a resident of the State of Arkansas for the six preceding years within 10 days of hire c.
-Volunteers who have supervisory or disciplinary control over children or are left alone with children if the person has not been a resident of Arkansas for 6 years
+The "Hot Line" number is 1-800-482-5964 and the Licensing Central Office number is (501) 682-8590 or toll free 1-800-445-3316.

-108 Criminal Record Checks
+108 Criminal Records Check

-1. The following persons shall apply to the Identifications Bureau of the Arkansas State Police for a nationwide criminal record check, to be conducted by the FBI, which shall include a fingerprint check: (The individual is responsible for the cost of a nationwide check.
-Each request must be accompanied by a check or money order made out to the Arkansas State Police for \$24.00.)
+- 1. The following persons shall apply to the Identification Bureau of the Arkansas State Police for a nationwide criminal record check, to be conducted by the FBI, which shall include a fingerprint check: (The individual is responsible for the cost of a nationwide check.
+Each request must be accompanied by a check or money order made out to the Arkansas State Police for \$24.00) - a.
+Each applicant to own or operate a child initial application only care facility b.
+Each employee who has not been a resident of the State of Arkansas for the six preceding years c.
+Volunteers who have supervisory or disciplinary control over children or are left alone with children The following persons shall be required to have their background reviewed through Criminal Records check conducted by the Arkansas State Police.

-2. The following persons shall be required to have their background reviewed through a Criminal Records check conducted by the Arkansas State Police.
+Each applicant to own or operate a child care facility

-a.
-Each applicant to own or operate at application and every 5 child care facility years thereafter b.
-Employees and applicants for employment in a child care facility c.
-Volunteers who have supervisory and/or disciplinary control over children within 10 days of hire and every 5 years thereafter within 10 days of hire and every 5 years thereafter
+at application and every 5 years thereafter Employees and applicants for employment in a child care facility c.
+Volunteers who have supervisory and/or disciplinary control over children within 10 days of hire and every 5 years thereafter.